Handling Object Relationships in Heroku Connect

 VALUES ('Child of My new account', 'Sub account of 1234', gen_random_uuid());

-id column will be included in row inserted above, and let’s assume the autogenerated value now is
+id column is included in the row inserted, and let’s assume the autogenerated value now is

 id values from the first and second INSERT statements and establish the relationship: